luqmanbarry/aro-classic-terraform/docs/architecture/platform-factory.md

 Terraform handles build and bootstrap work:

-- Azure resource group, VNet, subnets, NSG, identities, and DNS
+- optional Azure resource group, VNet, subnets, NSG, identities, and DNS
 - ARO classic cluster creation
 - cluster admin detail capture into Key Vault
 - managed cluster kubeconfig generation
 - optional ACM registration
 - optional OpenShift GitOps bootstrap

+Customer-managed infrastructure is also supported.
+In that model, Terraform still creates the ARO cluster, but it uses existing subnet IDs and an existing cluster service principal client ID instead of building those Azure resources.

+This is the default model.
+Teams must explicitly set `infrastructure.create_azure_resources: true` if they want this repo to build Azure infrastructure too.

+Why this is the default:

+- it reduces blast radius if cluster Terraform state is corrupted
+- it keeps shared Azure resources such as VNets, subnets, and DNS out of the normal cluster stack
+- it fits enterprise operating models where a cloud team owns shared landing-zone resources and the platform team owns the cluster lifecycle

 ## GitOps Scope